Enquire Online Now

 What causes these accidents?

-Most cases, it is because whoever is handling the crane is not fully trained or competent, which can make them unaware of risks they may be implementing on those around them.
+Most cases, it is because whoever is handling the crane is not fully trained or competent.
+This can make them unaware of risks they may be implementing on those around them.

 The UK Government website has reiterated an ongoing issue regarding safe use of “HIAB”- type cranes on lorries, more importantly, what not to do.